 Does Fundamental Analysis Include Risk Management?

-Fundamental analysis is a form of risk management, where you never forget the laws of economics.
+Fundamental analysis as a trading strategy is a form of risk management, where you never forget the laws of economics.

 Forex traders should understand all of the basic rules of economics in order to create the best strategies to earn ample profits.
-Traders can use technical, charts and high-frequency trading (HFT) to make more money.
+Traders can use technical, charts and high-frequency trading (HFT), economic data with a range of financial instruments to make more money.
 All successful traders and Australian forex brokers remember that in the end, the fundamentals always win!